Verano-20/Thinking-In-Java/Introduction to Objects.md

 A type has a method associated with every request, and when that request is made, the method is called.
 In the case of Light, we can write the following:

 Light lt = new Light();
 lt.on();

 A Light object is created by defining a reference 'lt' and calling 'new' to request a new object of that type.
-A request is made to lt by connecting the name of the object and the reqest with a dot.
+A request is made to lt by connecting the name of the object and the request with a dot.
 That's pretty much it.